 Despite some initial resistance to the idea of criminalising cartels, the principle is now well established in Irish law and practice.
-In 1996, the Oireachtas criminalised some breaches of competition law12 and bolstered the criminal regime in 2002.13 The courts have accepted criminalisation, and have been willing to impose increasingly stiff penalties.
+In 1996, the Oireachtas criminalised some breaches of competition law and bolstered the criminal regime in 2002.
+The courts have accepted criminalisation, and have been willing to impose increasingly stiff penalties.

 There have been two particular controversies in this context worth noting.
-First, both the Authority and CCPC have expressed a desire to have 'civil fines' imposed by the courts, which would mean that cartels could be penalised by a court on the lower civil standard of proof (on the balance of probabilities) rather than the higher criminal standard of proof (beyond reasonable doubt).
-This idea has apparently been abandoned and somewhat discredited (at least for now) as the possibility of enacting a regime providing for civil fines was not taken up when the Competition (Amendment) Act 2012 (2012 Act) was enacted, and there is a belief that it would currently be unconstitutional.
+First, both the Authority and CCPC have expressed a desire to have 'civil fines' imposed by the courts, which would mean that cartels could be penalised by a court on the lower civil standard of proof (on the balance of probabilities) rather than the higher criminal standard of proof (beyond reasonable doubt).14 This idea has apparently been abandoned and somewhat discredited (at least for now) as the possibility of enacting a regime providing for civil fines was not taken up when the Competition (Amendment) Act 2012 (the 2012 Act) was enacted (or, indeed, as part of the wider Competition and Consumer Protection Act 2014), and there is a belief that it would currently be unconstitutional.
 The second controversy has centred on the ability of witnesses and suspects in cartel investigations to be represented by the same lawyer.
-An attempt by the CCPC to control legal representation by adopting a notice on the subject was annulled by the Irish High Court in Law Society v.
+An attempt by the then Authority (now the CCPC) to control legal representation by adopting a notice on the subject was annulled by the Irish High Court in Law Society v.
 Competition CCPC.
 It is worth noting that the Irish Supreme Court has since held in DPP v.
-Gormley17 that persons being questioned are entitled to legal representation throughout their questioning, so restrictions on persons being questioned having legal advice would be seen as unconstitutional.
+Gormley that persons being questioned are entitled to legal representation throughout their questioning, so restrictions on persons being questioned having legal advice would be seen as unconstitutional.